thetarby/message-service/README.md

 $ cd message-service
 $ docker-compose up
 ```
 As soon as docker containers are up and running, MessageService starts to run on localhost:8000.
-It has a browsable api too so that you can check it out and try from browser.
+It has a browsable api too so that you can check it out by going `localhost:8000/messaging/api` and try from browser.
+At startup MessageService populates database with 10 default users with usernames user0, user1... all of which has the same password `pass12345`.

 ## About Rest Api
 MessageService has a browsable api which means you can